 Reverse Upper Cross Syndrome by stretching and strengthening the appropriate muscle groups.
 Seek out a professional to help you, a Physical Therapist or Certified Trainer is a good person to call up.
 A simple, yet very effective, exercise is the “chin to wall push”.
 While sitting or standing with your back up against a wall, tuck your chin in while pushing back with your head.
 Think of giving yourself a double chin and you will understand the motion.
 Hold for ten seconds and then relax.
 Repeat three times, three times per week.
 A good time to do this is in your car while waiting for a red light, try it at let me know how you feel after a couple of weeks!

 - Chiropractic is for all ages

-Text neck may look funny on the outside, but the internal affects can be devastating and long lasting.
+Text neck may look funny on the outside, but the internal effects can be devastating and long-lasting.
 Do not wait until you have serious symptoms from this condition.
-Research has shown that older men and women with a hyperkyphotic posture in their mid to upper back had higher mortality rates.8 This and other studies show that having good posture is a critical factor to living a long and high quality life.
+Research has shown that older men and women with a hyperkyphotic posture in their mid to upper back had higher mortality rates.8 This and other studies show that having good posture is a critical factor to living a long and high-quality life.